-This article applies to Suitcase Fusion for Mac versions 19 (Suitcase Fusion 8) through 21.
+This article applies to Suitcase Fusion 8 for Mac (version 19) and later.

 When you open Suitcase Fusion for Mac you get an error dialog; clicking OK quits the application.

 There are several causes for this error message.
 Try the following steps in order to resolve the issue; if you need assistance you can submit a support request and Technical Support can help you.

 Restart your computer and re-launch Suitcase Fusion